Alen Pajenk

-Alen Pajenk (born 23 April 1986) is a Slovenian volleyball player who plays for Olympiacos Praeus and the Slovenian national team.
+Alen Pajenk (born 23 April 1986) is a Slovenian volleyball player who plays for ACH Volley and the Slovenia national team.
 With Slovenia, he was the runner-up of the European Volleyball Championship three times, in 2015, 2019 and 2021.

 Career

 Club

 In 2013, Pajenk moved to Jastrzębski Węgiel.
 In 2013–14, he reached the Final Four of the Champions League and won the bronze medal after defeating VC Zenit Kazan.
 Jastrzębski Węgiel, including Pajenk, also finished in third place in the Polish Championship during the same season.

 National team

-On 14 August 2015, Slovenia, including Pajenk, won the 2015 European League.
-On 18 October 2015, he won the silver medal with Slovenia at the 2015 European Championship.
+In August 2015, Pajenk won the gold medal with Slovenia in the 2015 European League.
+The same year, he was also the runner-up with Slovenia at the 2015 European Championship.

+He represented Slovenia at the 2024 Summer Olympics.